-Failure to adequately maintain and scale our sales force will impede our growth.
+Failure to adequately expand and scale our sales force will impede our growth.

 Our revenue growth is substantially reliant on our sales force.
 Much of our sales process is relationship-driven, which requires a significant sales force.
-While we plan to maintain and scale our direct sales force, both domestically and internationally, we have historically had difficulty recruiting and retaining a sufficient number of sales personnel.
-If we are unable to adequately scale our sales force, we will not be able to reach our market potential and execute our business plan.
+While we plan to expand and scale our direct sales force, both domestically and internationally, we have historically had difficulty recruiting and retaining a sufficient number of sales personnel, and this difficulty has heightened during the COVID-19 pandemic.
+If we are unable to adequately expand and scale our sales force, we will not be able to reach our market potential and execute our business plan.

 Identifying and recruiting qualified sales personnel and training them on our products requires significant time, expense and attention.
-Our financial results will suffer if our efforts to scale and train our direct sales force do not generate a corresponding increase in revenue.
-We have hired a significant number of direct sales personnel in recent quarters.
+Our financial results will suffer if our efforts to expand, scale and train our direct sales force do not generate a corresponding increase in revenue.
+We have hired a significant number of direct sales personnel in recent years.
 If new direct sales personnel are unable to achieve desired productivity levels in a reasonable period of time, including as a result of the COVID-19 pandemic or if we are unable to retain and develop talented sales personnel, we may not be able to realize the expected benefits of this investment or increase our revenue.